leanna-norwood/email-code-standards/README.md

 ###3.1 Doctype

 This is a great DOCTYPE to test with because it is used by Gmail and Hotmail.
-It is very important to test with and without
-a DOCTYPE because many clients strip it entirely - this effects paragraph margins & padding, centering, and box model padding.
+It is very important to test with and without a DOCTYPE because many clients strip it entirely - this affects paragraph margins & padding, centering, and box model padding.

 For more information on how the DOCTYPE effects your email, check out the following resources:
 [http://www.emailonacid.com/blog/details/C18/doctype_-_the_black_sheep_of_html_email_design](http://www.emailonacid.com/blog/details/C18/doctype_-_the_black_sheep_of_html_email_design)